Oda Nobunaga: Honnō-ji incident

-Akechi Mitsuhide, stationed in Tanba province, led his army toward Kyoto under the pretense of following the order of Nobunaga, but as they were crossing Katsura River, he decided to assassinate Nobunaga for unknown reasons.
-The exact cause of his betrayal remains controversial.

 Mitsuhide, aware that Nobunaga was nearby and unprotected for his tea ceremony, saw an opportunity to act.
 At that time, Mitsuhide is said to have announced to his troops that "The enemy awaits at Honnō-ji!" (敵は本能寺にあり, Teki wa Honnō-ji ni ari).
 But this is a later creation.
 In reality, Mitsuhide kept the target of the attack secret from his troops so that information would not leak out.

 On 21 June 1582, before dawn, the Akechi army surrounded the Honnō-ji temple with Nobunaga present, while another unit of Akechi troops was sent to Myōkaku-ji.
 Although Nobunaga and his servants resisted the unexpected intrusion, they were soon overwhelmed.
 Nobunaga also fought back for a while before retreating, and after letting the court ladies escape, he committed seppuku in one of the inner rooms.

-After capturing Honnō-ji, Mitsuhide attacked Nobutada, the eldest son and heir of Nobunaga, who also died by suicide.
+After capturing Honnō-ji, Mitsuhide attacked Nobutada at Nijō, the eldest son and heir of Nobunaga, who also died by suicide.

 Mitsuhide searched for Nobunaga's body but could not find it.
 As a result, he was unable to prove Nobunaga's death, thus neither providing justification for his rebellion nor gaining support from those who doubted Nobunaga's death.